django-recaptcha/django-recaptcha/README.rst

     # The ReCaptchaV2Invisible widget
     # ignores the "data-size" attribute in favor of 'data-size="invisible"'

-By default the widgets provided only support a single form with a single widget per page.
+By default, the widgets provided only supports a single form with a single widget on each page.

-However, the JavaScript used by the widgets are in a separate template directory that gets included at the top of the widget templates.
+However, the JavaScript used by the widgets can easily be overridden on the templates.

-These can easily be overridden to suit your project needs, by making use of `Django's template override <https://docs.djangoproject.com/en/2.1/howto/overriding-templates/>`_:
+The templates are located in:

-    ``captcha/includes/js_v2_checkbox.html`` for the reCAPTCHA V2 - Checkbox
+    ``captcha/includes/js_v2_checkbox.html`` for using the reCAPTCHA V2 - Checkbox

     ``captcha/includes/js_v2_invisible.html`` for the reCAPTCHA V2 - Invisible

+    ``captcha/includes/js_v3.html`` for the reCAPTCHA V3

+ For more information overriding templates look at `Django's template override <https://docs.djangoproject.com/en/2.1/howto/overriding-templates/>`_

 Local Development and Functional Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~